 scale intervention and points toward meeting the elimination target

 The Carter Center, with support from its partners, has been fighting trachoma in Africa since 1998.
 Today the Trachoma Control Program assists ministries of health in six endemic countries in Africa: Ethiopia, Ghana, Mali, Niger, Nigeria, and Sudan.
 The Center’s efforts are part of a global push to eliminate the blinding effects of the disease worldwide by 2020, including Ethiopia.

 The Lions Clubs International Foundation has been involved with blindness prevention and treatment for more than 80 years through their SightFirst program.
 In addition to supporting tens of thousands of cataract operations, training ophthalmic nurses and surgeons, and strengthening eye care centers in rural and underserved areas, Lions educate communities on sight diseases and help to distribute azithromycin to fight trachoma.

-Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world.
+Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with 1.3 million members in 201 geographic areas and countries.
 LCIF was recently ranked the number one NGO in a Financial Times study.
 Since the beginning of the SightFirst program in 1990, Lions have restored sight to 7.3 million people with cataracts, prevented serious vision loss in 27 million people, and improved eye care services for hundreds of millions of people.
 LCIF has awarded $211 million in SightFirst grants.
 For more information, visit www.lcif.org.www.cartercenter.org